the-turing-way/the-turing-way/CONTRIBUTING.md

 ## Inclusivity

 This project aims to be inclusive to people from all walks of life and to all research fields.
 This should be taken into account in contributions.

+The following are examples of inclusive actions that we encourage from contributors to the Turing Way:

+* Refer to "open research" rather than "open science" so that we do not exclude members of the humanities and social sciences from our community.
+* Make sure colour pallettes are accessible to colour-blind readers and contributors.
+  Here's a useful blog post on [tips for designing scientific figures for color blind readers](http://www.somersault1824.com/tips-for-designing-scientific-figures-for-color-blind-readers) by Luk at [Somersulat 1824](http://www.somersault1824.com).

 ## Get in touch